 I am a Meditation Teacher & Transformational Coach

-I coach & teach spiritual seekers from every walk of life and I am especially skilled at working with creatives & changemakers who want to make space for change — in themselves and in the world.
+I coach & teach spiritual seekers from every walk of life and I am especially skilled at working with creatives & changemakers.
+Social change starts with you.

 I invite you to bring your social, cultural and political experiences with you when they feel relevant to your growth; all aspects of your identities and lived realities are welcome.

 In fact, I think understanding these forces in our lives are essential to our growth.
-As a coach and meditation teacher, I bring a deep awareness of issues related to class, race, gender, ethnicity, and sexuality and the effects of contemporary culture on our well-being.
+As a coach and meditation teacher, I bring a deep awareness of issues related to class, race, gender, ethnicity, sexuality and other impacts of dominant culture on our well-being.

 - your mind, body, emotions, and spirit